+These linear approximations capture the actual end of the resting period very well (see supplementary Fig. S1).

-Both formulas show the expected qualitative pattern that if time series x2 is warmer than x1, i.e., ∆x>0, then the phenology advances, i.e., end of the seasonal resting period t2* is before the corresponding t1* (since all the terms after the “-” sign are positive).
-More importantly, the formulas allow us to quantify the expected shift of the end time of the resting period.
-We observe that the shift depends on the derivative of the rate accumulation function.
-In particular, the impact of a short temperature spell is proportional to the derivative, R'(x(ts)), at the time of the spell (ts).
+Both formulas show the expected qualitative pattern that if time series x2 is warmer than x1, i.e., ∆x>0, then the phenology advances, i.e., end of the seasonal resting period t2* is before the corresponding t1* (since all the terms after the “-” sign are positive).The formulas allow us to quantify the expected shift of the end time of the resting period.
+The shift depends on the derivative of the rate accumulation function.
+The impact of a short temperature spell is proportional to the derivative, R'(x(ts)), at the time of the spell (ts).
 Hence, the phenology is most sensitive to warm or cold spells where R∙ is at its maximal slope.
 For the rate function in Eq.
 2, this occurs at temperature x=c.

-2.2.2 Effects on the mismatch between two species
+Effects on the mismatch between two species

 When heat accumulation occurs independently in each species, the mismatch between the two changes if they respond differently to changes in temperature.
 The mismatch increases if the phenology of the earlier emerging species advances more quickly and decreases if it advances more slowly.
-Equations 3 and 4 require information about the current phenology (R(x1t1*)) and the sensitivity (R'(x1t1)) to quantify the change in phenology in each species and therefore the change in mismatch.
-For a theoretical example, we consider the scenario that the resource emerges before the consumer and is more sensitive at lower temperatures.
+For example, assume that the resource emerges before the consumer and is more sensitive at lower temperatures.
 Then, if temperatures are higher than historical averages early in the season, the phenology of the resource is likely to advance more than that of the consumer, so that the mismatch increases.
-Vice versa, if temperatures exceed historical averages only late in the season, when the consumer is more sensitive, the phenology of the consumer is expected to advance more, so that the mismatch decreases.
+Vice versa, if temperatures exceed historical averages only late in the season, when the consumer is more sensitive, the phenology of the consumer is expected to advance more and the mismatch decreases.
 Hence, a change in mismatch is most likely if the two species are most sensitive at different temperatures, i.e., when the maximal slopes of their respective rate accumulation functions occur at very different temperatures.

-In reality, the periods of high sensitivity of the two species may overlap more or less, and the rate functions at emergence time (the terms in the denominators in Eqs 3 and 4) could differ significantly.
-As a result, the effect of temperature increases depends on details of each scenario.
-We illustrate this dependence using a simplified time series of daily mean temperatures as modelled by